BlueGlassBlock/toucca/README.md

 By default, the radius of the play area is determined by window width, which may cause weirdness when the play area is not completely displayed.

-An extra 30px is added to the radius to compensate for this.
+By default, an extra 30px is added to the radius to compensate for this.

+You can change compensation radius with config `touch.radius_compensation`, which could be positive or negative.

 ## License